vmehmeri/ai-on-gke/applications/rag/README.md

     * (Optional) Connect to the Ray dashboard to check the job status or logs:
           - `kubectl port-forward -n ${NAMESPACE} service/ray-cluster-kuberay-head-svc 8265:8265`
           - Go to `localhost:8265` in a browser

+Note: if you see Unschedulable Pods issue when running the notebook cell that runs Ray workers, try stopping and re-running the code cell.
+If it still doesn't work, it could be a stockout or quota issue related to GPUs in the region.

 # Launch the frontend chat interface

 1. Connect to the frontend:
      - Port forward to the frontend service: `kubectl port-forward service/rag-frontend -n ${NAMESPACE} 8080:8080 &`
-     - Go to `localhost:8080` in a browser
+     - Go to `localhost:8080` in a browser.
+If you're running this on Cloud Shell, click on the Web Preview icon (top-right corner of the Shell pane) and then **Preview on port 8080**.

 2. Prompt the LLM
     * Start chatting!
 This will fetch context related to your prompt from the vector embeddings in the `pgvector` CloudSQL instance, augment the original prompt with the context & query the inference model (`gemma-2b-it`) with the augmented prompt.
     * If you're using the sample document provided (Alphabet's 10k financial report - 2023), here are some prompts to try:
-      * How does Google make money?
+      * What do Paid clicks represent?
       * When did Google's AI journey begin?
       * How is Alphabet leveraging Gemini?
-      * What did Larry and Sergey write in the original founders' letter?

 # Cleanup